 This 8mm tape player will not play Hi8 or Digital8 tapes.

 You transfer video from your Video8 tape via the composite or RCA outputs at the rear end of the player.

 You’ve one video and one audio output.
-So, basically it outputs mono sound and not stereo.
+So, basically, it outputs mono sound and not stereo.

 Check out this video to get a feel of the Sony EV-A50 8mm player.

-To purchase this model head to Amazon
+To purchase this 8mm video cassette deck, head to Amazon

 Sony EV-C20 Video8 HiFi Stereo VCR 8mm Tape Player